Shahid (streaming platform): Shahid VIP partnerships

-In 2018, a partnership took place with Omantel, the telecom provider in Oman giving its users access to Shahid PLUS subscription.
-Vodafone Egypt entered the network in 2020 making Shahid VIP available for Vodafone subscribers without any additional costs.
-In Saudi Arabia, Shahid VIP content is provided through Saudi Telecom Company (STC), which started with a partnership between the two companies in May 2020 and a free two-month subscription to Shahid VIP was given to all STC users.
+In 2018, Shahid VIP entered a partnership with Omantel, the telecom provider in Oman, granting its users access to Shahid PLUS subscription.
+Similarly, in 2020, a collaboration was formed with Vodafone Egypt, offering Vodafone subscribers access to Shahid VIP without additional costs.
+In Saudi Arabia, Shahid VIP content is made available through Saudi Telecom Company (STC) following their partnership in May 2020, with all STC users receiving a complimentary two-month subscription to Shahid VIP.

-Shahid partnered with the Samsung in 2014 allowing the users to access Shahid VIP’s content via Shahid.net app.
-In 2018, TCL made Shahid VIP’s content accessible for its TV users via the Shahid app in MENA markets.
-Sony TV MENA started embedding the Shahid app in its new TVs from May 2020.
-Shahid VIP is also available on all VIDAA Smart OS-powered Hisense smart TVs globally, as well as on select Toshiba, Tornado, Wansa, and G-guard models.
-Amazon Fire TV, Apple TV and Xiaomi Mi Box streaming devices also support the programming through Shahid app.
+Shahid also joined forces with Samsung in 2014, enabling users to access Shahid VIP's content through the Shahid.net app.
+TCL partnered with Shahid VIP in 2018, extending access to Shahid VIP's content for its TV users in MENA markets via the Shahid app.
+Sony TV MENA started integrating the Shahid app into its new TVs from May 2020.
+Furthermore, Shahid VIP can be accessed on all VIDAA Smart OS-powered Hisense smart TVs globally, as well as on select Toshiba, Tornado, Wansa, and G-guard models.
+Additionally, streaming devices like Amazon Fire TV, Apple TV, and Xiaomi Mi Box support Shahid VIP programming through the Shahid app.